-The City of Santa Rosa will transition from at-large to district-based elections starting in November 2018.
+The City of Santa Rosa will transition from at-large to district-based elections starting November 6, 2018

 WHY DISTRICT ELECTIONS?

 The city received a certified letter from the law firm of Shenkman & Hughes on July 17, 2017 claiming the city is violating the California Voting Rights Act (Elec.
 Code §§ 14025-14032) because Council members are elected at-large rather than by districts.
 Dozens of local government agencies in California have faced similar challenges in recent years.